 Trauma-informed care and practice is a promising framework for working with clients facing multiple, chronic, extreme adversities and trauma; clients who are often inaccurately labeled “treatment resistant,” “treatment-sabotaging,” and disengaged.
 Bringing together current research from the fields of trauma and interpersonal neurobiology, trauma-informed practice is about getting unstuck when working with clients who are profoundly stuck, by re-seeing their stories, beliefs, and behaviors from a fresh perspective.

-Group members meet on alternate Mondays from 4:00 – 5:30 pm in an office in the Buckman neighborhood.
+Group members meet on alternate Mondays afternoons in my office in the Buckman neighborhood in Portland, Oregon.
 The group focuses on trauma-informed case conceptualization, planning, and intervention, as well as buffering the impacts of vicarious trauma and promoting practitioner self-care.
 It also includes a modest number of optional readings.

 The cost is $35 per participant per group session.
-The group is appropriate for clinicians needing supervision hours for their clinical license as well as more experienced practitioners.
+The group is appropriate for clinicians, both CSWAs and LPC interns, needing supervision hours for their clinical license as well as more experienced practitioners.

 To find out more information or to schedule an initial interview at no cost, contact Wayne here.